 Since the 1960’s, it has been widely accepted that explaining animal behavior requires more than defining stimulus-response relationships.
 Rather, cognitive processes like spatial attention, reward expectation, sensory prediction, and the construction of internal spatial maps, seem to serve a fundamental role in modifying these relationships.
 Yet, conceptual frameworks for thinking about such internal processes, and our understanding of their neural implementation, remain in their infancy.

-Specifically, the Maimon lab has characterized a neuronal circuit in the Drosophila central complex-a set of structures in the middle of the fly brain-that allows flies to build and update an internal compass-like signal.
+In one line of work, we have described how the fly brain constructs an internal sense of angular orientation.
+Humans too have a robust sense of orientation, and its importance is made clear when we become disoriented upon exiting a subway station, or in the early stages of Alzheimer’s disease.
+Specifically, we have characterized a neuronal circuit in the Drosophila central complex––a set of structures in the middle of the fly brain––that allows flies to build and update an internal compass-like signal.
 This circuit operates even in complete darkness, wherein flies must internally integrate how much their legs are turning to update their sense of angular heading.
-The central features of this biological circuit are analogous to computational models proposed for how rodents build an internal sense of orientation, and may thus inform how any neural system performs mathematical integration.
+The central features of this biological circuit are analogous to models proposed for how rodents build an internal sense of orientation, and may thus inform how the mammalian brain performs mathematical integration.